-- We can eat the same thing everyday if we want to (a mismatch).
+- We can eat the same thing daily if we want to (a mismatch).

-- We can eat things processed and full of artificial ingredients (a mismatch).
+- We can eat processed foods full of artificial ingredients (a mismatch).

-- We can eat more of the ingredients our ancestors didn't eat, like seed oils, sugar, carbohydrates, grains, etc. (A mismatch).
+- We can eat more ingredients our ancestors didn't eat, like seed oils, sugar, carbohydrates, grains, etc. (a mismatch).

-Nutrition is the single greatest mismatch affecting the human species today.
+Nutrition is the single most significant mismatch affecting the human species today.

 And it all started when agriculture came into the picture some 12,000 years ago.

-Agriculture provided early humans with a somewhat steady food supply.
-And while agriculture allowed population to grow, it came with many problems.
+Agriculture provided early humans with a steady food supply.
+And while agriculture allowed the population to grow, it had many problems.

-Due to the lower quality of nutrition produced through agriculture, as well as the droughts and inconsistency in yield, humans traded a more consistent food supply for a lower quality of life.
+Due to the lower quality of nutrition produced through agriculture and the droughts and inconsistencies in yield, humans traded a more consistent food supply for a lower quality of life.

-Agriculture yielded food that was less nutritious and less varied.
+Agriculture yielded food that could have been more nutritious and varied.

-Agriculture also required a more laborious lifestyle, resulting in another mismatch through the physically demanding work it required.
+Agriculture also required a more laborious lifestyle, resulting in another mismatch due to the physically demanding work required.

-By contrast, the hunter gatherer lifestyle included walking, climbing and moving in constantly varied ways while rarely repeating the same movements over and over, the kind of work needed for farming.
+By contrast, the hunter-gatherer lifestyle includes walking, climbing, and moving in varied ways while rarely repeating the same movements repeatedly, the kind of work needed for farming.

-Agriculture created the first major environmental mismatch for the human species and would lead future humans into a progressively more mismatched world as technology advanced and we moved further away from the hunter gatherer lifestyle.
+Agriculture created the first significant environmental mismatch for the human species and would lead future humans into a progressively more mismatched world as technology advanced.
+We moved further away from the hunter-gatherer lifestyle.

-The Paleo and Paleontology community has been talking about these ideas for awhile now.
+The Paleo and Paleontology community has been discussing these ideas for a while now.
 So none of this forms the realization I mentioned at the beginning of this article.

 The realization I mentioned earlier was like an "aha" moment and went like this:

-Evolution, and devolution, is happening right now, every single day, in each and every one of us.
+Evolution and devolution are happening right now, every single day, in every one of us.

-While evolution of a species as a whole is a slow process spanning millions of years, there are micro evolutionary events happening every single day.
+While the evolution of a species is a slow process spanning millions of years, microevolutionary events happen daily.
+Here are some examples:

 - When you gain weight over the summer, you are devolving to match your environment, one with too many calories and not enough exercise.

-- When you lose weight (but not too much), you are evolving to your current environment by eating fewer and better calories coupled with more physical activity both of which result in a better overall level of health.
+- When you lose weight (but not too much), you are adapting to your current environment by eating fewer and better calories coupled with more physical activity, which results in a better overall level of health.

-- When millions of humans become sick and obese, they are devolving to match whatever their current environment is, which is usually rooted in poor nutrition and lifestyle habits.
+- When millions of humans become sick and obese, they are devolving to match their current environment, which is usually rooted in poor nutrition and lifestyle habits.

-In a summarized nutshell, here's what you need to know about Paleo and human evolution: Our hunter gatherer ancestors passed down their genes to each human being alive today.
-These genes have lived the majority of their existence in an environment without a consistent food supply, where food was only real and wild, where they moved frequently, where they slept while the sun was down and rose when it was up, where they had strong bonds and social ties to their tribe, and where they lived in the wild nature every second of their lives.
+In a nutshell, here's what you need to know about Paleo and human evolution: Our hunter-gatherer ancestors passed down their genes to each human being alive today.
+These genes had lived the majority of their existence in an environment without a consistent food supply, where food was only natural and wild, where they frequently moved, where they slept while the sun was down and rose when it was up, where they had strong bonds and social ties to their tribe, and where they lived in the wild every second of their lives.

-Nowadays, these same genes make up the DNA of each human being living today, and for 99.99% of the world, live in an environment mismatched to the one they are designed for.
+Nowadays, these same genes make up the DNA of each human being living today, and 99.99% of the world lives in an environment mismatched to the one they were designed for.

-This is the battle that modern humans face on a daily basis.
+This is the battle that modern humans face every day.

-This is why, for the first time in history, our children's generation has a shorter lifespan than their parent’s.
+This is why, for the first time in history, our children's generation has a shorter lifespan than their parents' generation.